bluntworks/tween.js/README.md

 2011 06 18 - **r2**

-Added new utility methods getAll and removeAll for getting and removing all tweens (by Paul Lewis)
+* Added new utility methods getAll and removeAll for getting and removing all tweens ([paullewis](https://github.com/paullewis))

 2011 05 18 - **r1**